Table of Contents:

 - The effects of diuretics may be decreased when administered with ibuprofen.

-- NSAIDs tend to increase plasma phenytoin levels, increasing its pharmacologic effect and toxicity.
+- NSAIDs tend to increase plasma phenytoin levels (which increases pharmacologic effect and toxicity), the risk of methotrexate toxicity, and plasma theophylline levels.

 - Tablets: 100 mg, 400 mg, 600 mg, and 800 mg